-Life Membership is the highest honour that QORF can bestow and Life Members will be held in the highest esteem.
+Life Membership is the highest honour that Outdoors Queensland can bestow and Life Members will be held in the highest esteem.

-The Management Committee may from time to time recommend to a General Meeting of members that the organisation confer life membership upon individuals who have rendered distinguished service to the Federation and/or to the wider outdoor recreation community in Queensland.
-(QORF Constitution)
+The Outdoors Queensland Board may from time to time recommend to a General Meeting of members that the organisation confer life membership upon individuals who have rendered distinguished service to the organisation and/or to the wider outdoors community in Queensland.
+(Outdoors Queensland Constitution)

-Five Life Members have been conferred in our 20 year history since QORF was formed in 1996.
+Six Life Members have been conferred in our 20 year history since Outdoors Queensland (QORF) was formed in 1996.

 “To reach individuals and families involved in outdoor recreation and adventure tourism independently, in addition to the current client base of organisations, clubs and their members.”